Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 05:57 Not sure how to pronounce that.

-06:07 But it well, it's about the timeline of how it happened.
+06:07 But, well, it's about the timeline of how it happened.

-06:10 But the the gist, if you haven't heard about it, this is that there was a backdoor added
+06:10 But the gist, if you haven't heard about it, this is that there was a backdoor added to,

-06:17 XZ is a compression or like an unzipper zipper and zipper sort of thing and archive tool
+06:17 XZ is the compression or like an unzipper, zipper, unzipper sort of thing.

-06:24 for Linux and other Unix like distributions.
+06:23 And archive tool for Linux and other Unix-like distributions.

 06:28 So it's a weird story that start this multi-year.

-06:42 in 2021, somebody well, they went by the name of Gia Tan, but nobody really believes that
+06:42 in 2021, somebody, well, they went by the name of GIA Tan, but nobody really believes

-06:48 that's really their name, started contributing to open source, added a patch and these patches
+06:48 that that's really their name, started contributing to open source, added a patch.

-07:05 And this, the there wasn't a vulnerability in the in GitHub, but there was in the distributed
+07:05 And there wasn't a vulnerability in GitHub, but there was in the distributed TAR release.

-07:14 There's a lot of details that I didn't quite follow all of it over yuck and weird.
+07:14 There's a lot of details that I didn't quite follow all of it.

-07:24 this and we're going to link to a good article.
+07:24 And we're going to link to a good article.

 07:50 Yeah.